sridhar242004/AIdrawtoimage.AI/README.md

 - **ControlNet scribble** conditioning — your sketch is the blueprint, not a suggestion
 - **Stable Diffusion v1.5** backbone with DDIM sampler
 - **Adaptive Canny** edge detection (thresholds computed per-image from pixel median)
-- **CLIP ViT-B/32** loaded alongside pipeline for semantic alignment
+- **CLIP ViT-B/32** loaded alongside the pipeline for semantic alignment and auto-prompting
 - **11 art style presets**, 3 quality modes, fully composable prompts

 </td>